 Alopecia is the medical term for any type of hair loss.
 It’s further broken down by category:

-Scarring (cicatrical) alopecia: causes complete loss of hair follicles, so there is damage to the scalp that results in the hair not being to grow back, ever.
+This causes a complete loss of hair follicles, so there is damage to the scalp that results in the hair not being to grow back, ever.
 This kind of alopecia affects about 3% of people who experience hair loss and is recognizable predominantly by the scabby or “ragged” appearance of the patches, as the hair follicle is killed and then replaced by scar tissue.

 To add another ingredient to this relatively confusing hair mix, you’ve also got the AR gene at play – it’s what provides the body with the instructions to map out the sex hormones in your body.
 So what’s this got to do with hair?
 Testosterone is one of those sex hormones, and it turns into DHT with the aid of the enzyme Type II 5-alpha reductase, located in hair follicle’s oil glands.
 When DHT binds to these reductase receptors, it shrinks the hair follicle – so all the correct balance of prostaglandins in the world can’t function at the root as it should.

 Is your hair thinning or falling out, and you’ve tried changing your diet and supplementing with vitamins to no avail?
-Contact our office to find out today how you can get your hair – and confidence – back!
+Contact our office at the Skin Cancer and Cosmetic Surgery Center today to find out how you can get your hair – and confidence – back!